 We are a proud partner of Visit Buffalo Niagara.
-Find a place to stay, the perfect restaurant or explore the Buffalo-Niagara region by visiting their website.
+Find a place to stay, the perfect restaurant, or explore the Buffalo-Niagara region by visiting the organization's website.

 We have partnered with the Hilton Garden Inn Buffalo Downtown on an overnight package that includes a stay in Buffalo and tickets to the Martin House.
 Book your stay directly on the hotel website.

 Isabelle R. Martin commissioned Frank Lloyd Wright to build a beautiful, sun-filled summer home on 8 acres on the shore of Lake Erie.
-The Graycliff Estate (1926-31) is 20 minutes from downtown Buffalo, 30 minutes from the Martin House Complex and is open for tours.
+The Graycliff Estate (1926-31) is 20 minutes from downtown Buffalo, 30 minutes from the Martin House, and is open for tours.
 Combination tour tickets to visit both the Martin House and Graycliff are available.
-For a tour schedule and to make reservations at Graycliff visit: http://graycliffestate.org
+For a tour schedule for Graycliff and to make reservations, visit experiencegraycliff.org.

-Frank Lloyd Wright’s only commission for a rowing boathouse has now been constructed in Buffalo, NY.
+Frank Lloyd Wright’s only commission for a rowing boathouse has been constructed in Buffalo, NY.
 Come visit this active rowing boathouse and unique architectural destination.
 Originally designed in 1905 for the University of Wisconsin crew but never built, the boathouse was constructed in Buffalo in 2007.
-It is nine minutes driving time to the Frank Lloyd Wright’s Fontana Boathouse from the Martin House complex. http://www.wrightsboathouse.org
+It is nine minutes driving time to the Frank Lloyd Wright’s Fontana Boathouse from the Martin House.
+Visit wrightsboathouse.org for more information.

-Frank Lloyd Wright designed Blue-Sky Mausoleum at the request of Darwin D. Martin, secretary of the Larkin Soap Company.
-It was the last of four projects Martin personally commissioned from Wright; the others were his residential complex, Larkin headquarters, and a summer home.
+Frank Lloyd Wright designed Blue Sky Mausoleum at the request of Darwin D. Martin, secretary of the Larkin Soap Company.
+It was the last of four projects Martin personally commissioned from Wright; the others were his residential estate, the Larkin headquarters, and a summer home (Graycliff).
 The mausoleum was not built during Martin’s lifetime.
-In 2004, Forest Lawn Cemetery faithfully rendered Blue-Sky in conjunction with an architect trained by Wright himself, based on extensive research into Wright’s drawings, notes, and correspondence.
+In 2004, Forest Lawn Cemetery faithfully rendered Blue Sky in conjunction with an architect trained by Wright himself, based on extensive research into Wright’s drawings, notes, and correspondence.
 Today, its broad stairs and soaring monolith rise toward the heavens, as Wright had envisioned and Martin had desired.
-It takes only five minutes to drive to Forest Lawn cemetery to visit Blue-Sky Mausoleum.
-For more information: http://blueskymausoleum.com
+It takes only five minutes to drive to Forest Lawn cemetery to visit Blue Sky Mausoleum.
+For more information, visit blueskymausoleum.com.

-In 1895 the Roycroft Arts and Crafts community was founded in East Aurora, NY, by Elbert Hubbard.
+In 1895, the Roycroft Arts and Crafts community was founded in East Aurora, NY, by Elbert Hubbard.
 In 1905, the Roycroft Inn was opened to welcome the influx of visitors to the community.
-Passing through several hands since then, it was granted National Landmark Status in 1986.
-The floor plan and style is in keeping with the Inn's original "fabric."
+Passing through several hands since then, the Inn was granted National Landmark Status in 1986.
+The floor plan and style is aligned to the Inn's original "fabric."
 Blending the rich historical significance of the Roycroft Movement with completely modern amenities, the Inn provides the utmost in style, comfort and luxury.
-The Roycroft Inn is approximately a 30 minute drive from the Martin House complex. http://www.roycroftinn.com
+The Roycroft Inn is approximately a 30-minute drive from the Martin House.
+Find more information at roycroftinn.com.